G 11 Shape Dimensions Of Behavior

 Decisiveness: The Ability to Act

 Decisiveness is the ability to make timely and firm decisions, even when faced with incomplete information or conflicting options.
 Decisive individuals are often confident, assertive, and willing to take calculated risks.
-However, they may also be perceived as impulsive or reckless.
+Still, they may also be perceived as impulsive or reckless.

 Example: In a crisis situation, a decisive individual might quickly assess the situation, make a decision, and take action, while a less decisive individual might hesitate and delay, potentially exacerbating the problem.